wp-plugins/login-and-out/readme.txt

 Tested up to: 2.8.4
 Stable:1.5.2

 Adds a user friendly widget to make login/logout easy.
 Compatible WP 2.7+.
+Available in English and French.

 == Description ==